cyklokoalicia/OpenSourceBikeShare/README.md

 Pilot testing
 ---------
-Currently running in Bratislava, Slovakia.
+Currently running in Bratislava with about 50 bicycles.

 Demo
 ---------